FIRST WORLD WAR 1914 - 1918 ........................................................... SECOND WORLD WAR 1939 - 1945

 Below: The Winchester "Winder" Musket military style training/target rifle in .22 rimfire calibre.

-The above example is in .22 Long calibre and is a "High-Wall" version, referring to the height of the side walls of the action alongside the falling block and the hammer.
-On the "Low-Wall" rifle, the action sides are cut lower in a concave radius; the hammer is thereby more exposed.
-Rifles were also chambered for the .22 Short cartridge.
+The above example is in .22 Long calibre and is a "High-Wall" and "Thin Wall" version, referring to the height of the side walls of the action alongside the falling block and the hammer, and the reduction in width of the whole action from about a quarter-inch behind the front of the action.
+On the "Low-Wall" rifle, the action sides are cut lower in a concave radius; the hammer is thereby more exposed and the chamber easier to load with the small .22 rimfire cartridge.
+Rifles were also available chambered for the .22 Short cartridge.

 With the advent of the 21st.
 Century, the Winder Musket has become a sought-after collector's piece.

 The most unusual aspect of the little 1903 Winchester semi-automatic in .22 rimfire calibre shown below

 is not so much the rifle as where it has been, and the use to which it was put.